Prenuptial Agreements: Is It REALLY Important or Just a Show?

 The cost of a prenuptial agreement can range from $2,000 to $6,000 per individual, depending on the law firm.
 While some states permit self-drafted prenups, they may not hold up in court without legal expertise.

-It’s essential to weigh this initial cost against the potential losses in the future for those who seek to safeguard their assets after marriage.
+It’s essential to weigh this initial cost against the potential future losses for those seeking to safeguard their assets after marriage.

 Read Also: